 Private stem cell banking is the process of collecting and storing stem cells specifically for your child – should they ever need them in future treatments.
 Stem cells can currently treat over 85 illnesses, and you can safely collect them from your child’s umbilical cord blood or cord tissue at birth, or the dental pulp in their milk teeth.

 MyBaba’s Ellie recently talked about her own decision to store her son’s cord blood stem cells at birth.
 She is part of an increasing number of parents choosing private stem cell banking for their child and family.
-In fact, in the UK 27,028 blood and tissue samples were banked privately in 2018, compared with 16,965 in 2014.
+In fact, 27,028 blood and tissue samples in the UK were banked privately in 2018, compared with 16,965 in 2014.

-Why store milk teeth?
+Why store baby teeth?

 There are over 1,000 clinical trials and 85 approved treatments involving stem cells at present.
 But while cord blood banking is increasing in popularity, studies and research shows that dental pulp stem cells found in milk teeth could also treat various diseases and conditions.
 These are known as mesenchymal stromal cells (MSCs).